 Commuters in Spokane County have many options when it comes to leaving their cars at home.
 Why drive alone to work, when there are less expensive ways to get there?
 But don't just take our word for it.
 Check out the Commute Cost Calculator to determine what your commute actually costs and how much you could save by using one of seven other commute modes.

-A guaranteed ride home program ensures they will be able to get home.
+An emergency ride home program ensures they will be able to get home.
 It takes the fear and anxiety out of using commute options and provides increased commuting choices for employees.

-GRH programs allow employees to request same-day transportation home from their workplace.
+ERH programs allow employees to request same-day transportation home from their workplace.
 Transportation is generally provided by cab, mobile service, employer provided car or a 2-hour transit pass.
 Transportation costs should be covered, in full, by the employer.

 There may be restrictions placed on the number of times employees may use the service, the maximum one way miles or the trip purposes (for example, most programs do not allow employees to request rides in the case of appointments or overtime scheduled in advance).

 Please contact your Employee Transportation Coordinator (ETC) to see if you have a guaranteed ride home program at your worksite.
 The following are general guidelines for guaranteed ride home programs:

 - You may use an Emergency Ride Home to travel from your worksite to: